subsquid/squid-crust-example/squid-moonsama-erc721/README.md

 > :memo: **Note:** The peculiarity of this sample project is that it allows to showcase the ability to process EVM logs

-The Crust network provides Web3 decentralized storage services.
-The Squid API in this sample project is focused on gathering information about work accomplished by nodes, adding and/or removing files, and Storage Orders placed by users who want data to be persisted on the network.
+Moonsama is the first NFT marketplace of Moonriver.
+The Squid API in this sample project is focused on gathering information about the transfer of ERC721 token to and from various accounts.

 Starting from the squid-template project, here are the necessary steps to get to the final result, stored in this repository: